agravier/agravier.github.io/etc/notes/ci1-coursera/notes04.md

 Event studies work best on many events.

 QSTK has an event profiler.
-It lets the user scan through a dataframe of dates \\(\times\\) stocks and input 1 where there is an event and NaN where there is no event.
+It lets the user scan through a dataframe of dates $$\times$$ stocks and input 1 where there is an event and NaN where there is no event.
 Afterwards, the plotting software takes charge of the plotting.

 ### QSTK tutorial 9